Ryan Tveter

-Ryan Tveter (born May 20, 1994) is an American racing driver from Oyster Bay, New York, who raced for Trident in the 2019 FIA Formula 2 Championship.
+Ryan Tveter (born May 20, 1994) is an American former racing driver from Oyster Bay, New York, who last raced for Trident in the 2019 FIA Formula 2 Championship.

 Career

 2019

 Tveter made his debut in the FIA Formula 2 championship as a replacement driver for the Austrian round under the Trident Racing Team.
 Tveter was classified 27th for the final 2019 FIA Formula 2 Championship standings.

 2017

 Tveter made his debut in the GP3 Series after being named as one of Trident's full-season drivers for the 2017 season.

 2016

 Tveter caused one of the heaviest crashes in motorsport during the FIA Formula 3 European Championship race in Spielberg.
 Tveter's spin caused a cloud of dust, in which driver Peter Li Zhi Cong lost visibility.
 Peter Li Zhi Cong collided with Tveter's stalled car and was catapulted into the air.

 Racing record

 Career summary

 † As he was a guest driver, Tveter was ineligible to score points.